 Middle & Upper School

-The school will purchase textbooks for students in grades 6 & 7.
-The school will purchase electronic books for all students in grades 8-12 (that are available in digital format) and the consumable books, novels, resource books, etc. As previously stated to upper school students, if a student changes courses during drop/add, they may be responsible for the cost of the book already ordered for the current course.
+The school will purchase electronic books for all students in grades 6-12 (that are available in digital format) and consumable books, novels, resource books, etc. As previously stated to upper school students, if a student changes courses during drop/add, they may be responsible for the cost of the book already ordered for the current course.
 The cost of these books will match the courses chosen and will be charged to your FACTS account before school begins.

-If your child is in grades 8-12 and prefers a physical copy of the electronic book, the ISBN numbers of books that are available for you to procure on your own.
+If your child prefers a physical copy of the electronic book, the ISBN numbers of books that are available for you to procure on your own.
 This list will be available in the FACTS portal under resources.
 The students will still be provided with an electronic version.

 We are working with vendors to offer the absolute lowest cost to our families and will pass these savings on to you.
-The fees for books will be added to your FACTS during the summer.
-Please plan to pay for this fee by August 1, 2020.
+The fees for books will be added to your FACTS account during the summer.
+Please plan to pay this fee by August 1, 2021.